rchurch4/quotes/README.md

 **“Attitude is a little thing that makes a BIG difference.”** - Winston Churchill

+**"The universe is full of magical things, patiently waiting for our wits to grow sharper."** - Eden Phillpotts

 **"Success is not final, failure is not fatal. it is the courage to continue that counts."** - Winston Churchill

 ### Funny